 ShareFacebook Twitter AddThis

-The event, celebrating its 15th anniversary, will be staged at the city's Royal Exhibition Building, following a successful showing at Cipriani Wall Street in New York in 2016, the first time it had been staged outside of London since its inception in 2002.
+Celebrating its 15th anniversary, the event will be staged at the city's Royal Exhibition Building, following a successful showing at Cipriani Wall Street in New York in 2016, the first time it had been staged outside of London since its inception in 2002.

 The move is part of an ongoing strategy to make The World's 50 Best Restaurants truly global, with Australia emerging as a serious food destination – both René Redzepi of Noma (number five on The World's Best Restaurants 2016 list) and Heston Blumenthal of former number one The Fat Duck and Dinner by Heston Blumenthal (number 45) having recently taken up residencies there.